rycus86/prometheus_flask_exporter/README.md

 This needs to be a dictionary, where each key will become a metric label name, and the values their (static) values.

+If you use another framework over Flask (perhaps [Connexion](https://connexion.readthedocs.io/)) then you might return responses from your endpoints that Flask can't deal with by default.
+If that is the case, you might need to pass in a `response_converter` that takes the returned object and should convert that to a Flask friendly response.
+See `ConnexionPrometheusMetrics` for an example.

 ## Labels

 When defining labels for metrics on functions,